RAKWireless/quectel-CM-for-rpi/README.md

 step 4: If you want rak2013 to dial automatically after the Raspberry Pi starts, please enter the "sudo systemctl enable qmi_connect.service" command after the installation is complete.

+##	Other

+When rak2013 dials successfully, all internet access will go through rak2013.

 You can view some other function descriptions in the advanced directory.